Brazil travel advice

 Organized crime associated with international drug trafficking occurs in Brazil, as it is situated along transit routes.
 This is most common in the north and northeastern regions.

-Vulnerable neighborhoods, commonly referred to as “favelas” or “comunidades”, are characterized by informal housing developments, crowded quarters, poorer conditions, and/or irregular construction.
+Vulnerable neighbourhoods, commonly referred to as “favelas” or “comunidades”, are characterized by informal housing developments, crowded quarters, poorer conditions, and/or irregular construction.

 Gang-related violence and organized crime is prevalent in these areas.
 Access and assistance from emergency services is very limited.

-Avoid renting accommodations in vulnerable neighborhoods, and travelling to these areas, even on a guided tour.
+• Avoid renting accommodations in vulnerable neighbourhoods, and travelling to these areas, even on a guided tour

 Police operations